 Hope for Life

 The programme creates a space for women to stimulate dialogue which reveals issues that concerns them on both personal and societal level.
-It is a platform where women are equipped with necessary skills, knowledge and confidence to build resilience for growth.
+It is a platform where women are equipped with necessary skills, knowledge and confidence to engineer their paths to success.
 This forum also provides the opportunity for women to share practical solutions that helps strengthen their capacity, through shared lived experience.
-The programme focuses on identifying barriers that affects women and girls in society and the removal of these barriers, especially violence against women and girls.
+The programme focuses on identifying barriers that affects women and girls in society and the removal of these barriers.

 - Research has proven that the vast majority of the world’s poor are women, two-third of the world’s illiterates are female and the most affected by abuse of any type are women.